Did you know these Bugatti Veyron Facts?

 Everyone was talking about the engine, specifications, looks, and how can we forget the top speed.
 Well, the launch of the Bugatti Veyron made new records that were yet to break.

-Well, we know that the manufacturer is well known for its performance-oriented, mind-boggling supercars, but the “bitter truth” is you can’t afford it.
-Trust me. 😜
+Well, we all know that the manufacturer is well known for its performance-oriented, mind-boggling supercars, but the “bitter truth” is you can’t afford it.

-Here, I had sat for some time to bring you the best and crazy car facts about the Veyron you haven’t heard before.
+Here, I have sat for some time to bring you the best and crazy car facts about the Veyron you haven’t heard before.
 Without further wait, let’s dive into it.

 If you could provide a long stretch, then Bugatti Veyron can hit 0 to 254.04 mph or 408.84 kmph in under 1 minute.